Avi112005/HACKHAZARDS-25/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Python / Docker / etc.
+- Node.js (v18 or above) is used in this project
-- API Keys (if any)
+- Groq API Key - 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
+  Google Gemini API Key - AIzaSyBEUr9cpuup0zV5hSVQkbGEzpXsAzJnw5M

 - .env file setup (if needed)

 ### Local Setup: